Aracar

 Aracar is a large conical stratovolcano in northwestern Argentina, just east of the Chilean border.
-It has a main summit crater about 1–1.5 km in diameter which sometimes contains crater lakes, and a secondary crater.
+It has a main summit crater about 1–1.5 km in diameter and sometimes contains crater lakes and a secondary crater.
 The volcano has formed, starting during the Pliocene, on top of a lava platform and an older basement.
 Constructed on a base with an altitude of 4100 m, it covers a surface area of 192.4 km2 and has a volume of 148 km3.
 The only observed volcanic activity was a possible steam or ash plume on March 28, 1993, seen from the village of Tolar Grande about 50 km southeast of the volcano, but with no evidence of deformation of the volcano from satellite observations.
 Inca archeological sites are found on the volcano.

 Geology

 Aracar is located in the Salta province, north of the Salar de Taca Taca and Arizaro and east of the Salar de Incahuasi and the Sierra de Taca Taca, close to the Chilean border.
+The name is also spelled Arakar.
 Volcanoes in the territory rise above the endorheic sinks and landscape.
 Cerro Arizaro (9.0 ± 1.3 mya) is another volcano southeast of Aracar.

 The basement consists of Paleozoic granites.
-The Laguna de Aracar Formation north of Aracar was formed by Gondwana volcanism and has been dated by K-Ar methods to be 266 ± 28 Ma old, and it is associated with the Llullaillaco Unit.
+The Laguna de Aracar Formation north of Aracar was formed by Gondwana volcanism and has been dated by K-Ar methods to be 266 ± 28 Ma old; it is associated with the Llullaillaco Unit.
 Tertiary sedimentary rocks in the east and arenites in the south form the rest of the basement.
-The height of the volcano over the surrounding terrain is between 1900–2800 m from north to south.
+The volcano's height over the surrounding terrain is between 1900–2800 m from north to south.